Scottish Dog Breeds

 A Skye Terrier, Ronnie, standing on grass, looking slightly left into the distance

 Sadly, the Skye Terrier is one of the most endangered native breeds.
 However, they were once the favourite of Queens.
-Mary Queen of Scots famously had a loyal dog under her skirts when she was executed and this dog was supposedly a Skye Terrier.
+Mary Queen of Scots famously had a loyal dog under her skirts when she was executed and this dog was reported to be a Skye Terrier.
 Later, Queen Victoria kept the breed and helped breed them.

 Hey there!